ezsystems/ezpublish-kernel/doc/specifications/rest/REST-API-V2.rst

 URL.
 However, when using them as a reference in a POST/PUT/PATCH request, the server will accept them and automatically reference the correct entity.

+Alias URLs are built using the collection resource of an entity + a filter query parameter which identifies the entity in question uniquely (e.g.
+``remoteId`` or ``identifier``).

 A request/response cycle for an alias URI is supposed to be executed as follows:

-:Resource: /content/types/_by_identifier/article
+:Resource: /content/types/?identifier=article
 :Method: GET
 :Response:

 .. code:: http

-        HTTP/1.1 308 Permanent Redirect
+        HTTP/1.1 307 Temporary Redirect
         Location: /content/types/23

-Therefore, referencing the content type with ID 23 is valid using the URI ``/content/types/_by_identifier/article``.
+Therefore, referencing the content type with ID 23 is valid using the URI ``/content/types/?identifier=article``.

 OPTIONS requests
 ----------------